 Her aim is to bring the children and young adults with special needs at par with the rest of the world.
 She is always motivated to work with them and their families, in a way that makes their lives considerably better and worth living.

 She also contributes as a Guest Faculty in teaching special education curriculum at Institutions such as Amar Jyoti Charitable Trust and Mano Vikas Charitable Society which works for persons with special needs.

-On March 8th 2019, on the occasion of International Women's Day, Ms. Tanu has been honoured and awarded “Women Achiever Award” by Dr. Udit Raj, at the Freedom Awards ’19 for her active involvement and participation in humanitarian services and social upliftment.
+On March 8th, 2019, on the occasion of International Women's Day, Ms. Tanu has been honored and awarded the “Women Achiever Award” by Dr. Udit Raj, at the Freedom Awards ’19 for her active involvement and participation in humanitarian services and social upliftment.

-Future plans are - organizing and conducting various awareness camps for the Economically Weaker Section of the society on the varied topics – “diagnosis, apprehensions, realisations & therapeutics” of various disabilities.
+Future plans are - organizing and conducting various awareness camps for the Economically Weaker Section of the society on the varied topics – “diagnosis, apprehensions, realizations & therapeutics” of various disabilities.